Podcast: Play in new window | Download

 “The most important factor in the development of a child is the relationship between him and his parents.”–John Holt

-We realize very quickly into our homeschool journey that the learning opportunities, the curriculum choices, the routines, and the planners, and even the discussion on homeschool socialization, aren’t the most important element of our homeschool family lives: it’s the relationships within our homes.
+We realize very quickly into our homeschool journey that the learning opportunities, the curriculum choices, the routines, the planners, and even the discussion on homeschool socialization, aren’t the most important element of our homeschool family lives: it’s the relationships within our homes.

 3. On the nature of learning: